 Regular coaching and feedback from leaders to staff (and visa versa) should be mandatory, with a focus on continual improvement (check-out these tips using feedback to improve team performance).
 Career pathways leading to either leadership or subject matter expert roles from the front-lines, need to be defined and executed by the management team.

 When support for additional budget or tools is required, Customer Service Leaders need to be able to put together coherent business cases to argue for the resources, and there should be direct access to senior management to make things happen quickly.

-Modern Customer Service software like Zendesk is also an essential element needed here.
+Modern Customer Service software is also an essential element needed here.
 A "single-pane" view for the Agent to see the customer's likes and dislikes, history of purchases and previous contacts with your business are an important part of providing a good customer experience.
 Direct views from the Customer Service portal into your stock systems and product SKUs, will also be a must if your agents need product information at their fingertips and may even provide up-sell opportunities.

 The number of considerations to truly bring your Customer Service Centre to a high-level of excellence is truly daunting!
 With senior management support, dedicated support leaders, the right tools and structures in place and committed staff, you can provide service excellence to your customers...and when you get it right, it sets the business up for a wealth of success!

 SuccessCX.com can help you achieve your Customer Service objectives, driving better customer experiences and repeat business.
 SuccessCX.com is an premier CX partner.